dolio/temple-tools/README.md

   editors (though the right information to put in one might require a specialized tool, like the game itself).

-  At the moment, the tool only supports extracting a mob to a JSON readout, and not all the possible fields are supported.

 ## Notes

 The executables here are built with a command line parser that supports